 - Entry will close June 1, 2018 unless

 - Payment in full is required by June

 1, 2018.
 A $500 room fee will be retained for

-- A total of 50 entries are expected, with a close
+- A total of 50 to 60 entries are

 organizers reserve the right to refuse any entry without

 (double occupancy), plus receptions and banquets.

 DOCUMENTATION & ELIGIBILITY

 unless accompanied by a parent or guardian.

-Entrants must attend the August 20
+- Entrants must attend the August 20

 - Entrants must present valid driver's

 licenses (with motorcycle endorsement if applicable), vehicle

 registration, and proof of vehicle liability insurance.
-NOTE: Canadian law requires that

 at all times!
 Entrants also need a passport

 for border crossings.

 allowed on transit sections, but any such trade on a TSD

 section must be approved.
 (This could be allowed for

 press purposes, but not if it appeared to give a scoring

 SCRUTINEERING & VEHICLE ELIGIBILITY